-- A CLT must be established as a not-for-profit organisation with a membership that is open to all who live and work in a community.
-The members must also own and control the organisation;
+A Community Land Trust must be established as a not-for-profit organisation with a membership that is open to all who live and work in a community.
+The members must also own and control the organisation.

-- A CLT must be established for the express purpose of furthering the social, economic and environmental interests of a local community;
+A Community Land Trust must be established for the express purpose of furthering the social, economic and environmental interests of a local community.

-- The land and property assets of a CLT must be used to provide a benefit to a local community and must be protected in the long-term by a legal asset-lock.
+The land and property assets of a Community Land Trust must be used to provide a benefit to a local community and must be protected in the long-term by a legal asset-lock.

 ECDC Planning Policy